hacks-guide/Guide-WiiU/docs/user-guide/aroma/getting-started.md

 #### Modules

 Aroma supports modules, which unlike setup modules, always run in the background.
-This allows further extending the functionality of the console.
+This allows for further extending the functionality of the console.

 #### Plugins